 In many cases, staff may be interested in working with you in your general area of interest, but may not feel that your specific research proposal offers great scope for further development.
 In this case, we may negotiate a revised project that fits more closely with the current activity and research programmes of the department.

 Initial contact to discuss potential research projects can be made either with the Director of Graduate Research, Dr Nicola Dempsey.
 If you are interested in applying to do a Doctorate by Design, please contact Dr David Buck.
 Or alternatively, you can get in touch with the individual member of staff whose interests most clearly match your own.

-Once we have received this information, we will usually be able to make a decision in three-to-four.
+Once we have received this information, we will usually be able to make a decision in three-to-four weeks.
 Please bear in mind that assessing a research proposal raises a number of complex considerations, and we will be unable to respond quickly or make a decision based on insufficient information.

 We very much welcome your application, but we also want to make sure that your research will be successful and rewarding.